kamil-solski/Food101_MLOps-Lvl_1/README.md

 In Dockerfile we execute custom scipt which specify MODE of run:
 CMD ["bash", "scripts/entrypoint.sh"]

+!Obviously you run docker compose commands from place where docker-compose.yml is located!

 1. Data preparation - there are notebooks in which user can prepare data (e.g. feature extraction/selection, cross-validation setup and other data manipulation).
 Prepare datasets by executing cells inside Subset_Food-101_generator.ipynb
 ```bash